-- Have a factual and age-appropriate understanding of how babies are made and born - Understand that intimate and sexual relationships are a natural part of adult life - Know who to talk to if they have further questions about sex and intimate relationships - Be aware of and respect different types of relationships in accordance with the Equalities Act - Know they will continue to learn about Relationships and Sex Education in their secondary school - Keep themselves safe online, recognising risks, harmful content, and online contact and be able to report any concerns at the earliest stage - Know how to keep safe by recognising any inappropriate behaviour from others - Report concerns or abuse and have the confidence, knowledge and vocabulary to do so
+- Have a factual and age appropriate understanding of how babies are made and born - Understand that intimate and sexual relationships are a natural part of adult life - Know who to talk to if they have further questions about sex and intimate relationships - Be aware of and respect different types of relationships in accordance with the Equalities Act - Know they will continue to learn about sex education in their secondary school - Keep themselves safe on line, recognising risks, harmful content, and online contact and be able to report any concerns at the earliest stage - Know how to keep safe by recognising any inappropriate behaviour from others - Report concerns or abuse and have the confidence, knowledge and vocabulary to do so

-Confidentiality and safeguarding
+7. Confidentiality and safeguarding

 Any personal disclosures made by pupils will be followed up in accordance with the school's child protection policy.
-Teachers will report any safeguarding concerns to the DSL and share concerns with parents/carers according to the school's safeguarding procedures.
+Teachers will report any safeguarding concerns to the DLS and share concerns with parents/carers according to the school's safeguarding procedures.

-Roles and responsibilities
+8. Roles and responsibilities

 The Governing Body will approve the policy and hold the Headteacher to account for its implementation.
-The Headteacher is responsible for ensuring PSHRE, including Relationships and Sex Education is taught consistently across the school and for managing requests with regards to the parental right to withdraw from non-statutory Relationships and Sex Education.

-The PSHRE lead is responsible for leading and managing the subject.
-Teachers are responsible for delivering PSHRE.
-Pupils are expected to fully engage with PSHRE provision, including Relationships and Sex Education and treat other with respect.
+The Headteacher is responsible for ensuring PSHE including Sex Education is taught consistently across the school and for managing requests with regards to the parental right to withdraw from non-statutory Sex Education.
+The PSHE lead is responsible for leading and managing the subject.
+Teachers are responsible for delivering PSHE.
+Pupils are expected to fully engage with PSHE provision including sex education and treat other with respect.

-Working with parents and carers
+9. Working with parents and carers

-We keep parents/ carers informed about when Relationships and Sex Education will take place.
-We offer information letters and guidance for parents/carers on the school website for further information.
+We keep parents/ carers informed about when sex education will take place.
+We offer information letters and guidance for parents/ carers on the school website for further information.
 Parents /carers are welcome to make an appointment to view materials used to teach sex education.

-Working with outside agencies and visiting speakers
+10. Working with outside agencies and visiting speakers